How-To12 min read

 These are template closers.
 Recipients read them as boilerplate.
 Replace every one of them with a specific closing tied to the email's actual content:

 The specific closer is the 5-second edit that removes the AI tell.
 Make it a habit.
-The methodology behind every workflow we publish is on the How We Test page.
+The methodology behind every workflow we publish is on the How We Research page.

 What to watch out for